 (Details vary depending on the model.)

-For the rest of the small capacitors, Adcom chose very high quality parts, and I generally leave them be.
+I replace most polyester caps with polypropylene, and for many of the other small capacitors, Adcom chose very high quality parts, so I leave them be.
 Those nice polycarbonate film caps are hard to improve on.
 Even those gross-looking little brown blobby ones are actually very nice and expensive silver-micas.
-However, I understand you may have a preference for a particular type or brand of capacitor, so I am happy to install these for cost plus any additional labor, as long as the part is appropriate.
+I understand you may have a preference for a particular type or brand of capacitor, so I am happy to install these for cost plus any additional labor, as long as the part is appropriate.

 Transistors in the critical input stage are replaced with a carefully matched pairs.
 This step is important to assure low DC offset at the output, and low distortion.
 The stock transistors are rarely well-matched, especially on later models.
 I buy hundreds of transistors at a time, and using a custom jig to simulate the operating conditions of the design, I bin and match to much closer tolerance than the factory.